darlacameron/intro-to-d3-nicar-2020/README.md

 #### Observable notebooks

 Mike Bostock is all in on [his cool new tool][27] for writing code.
-You'll see lots of newer d3 examples in this format.
 It's a cool tool, and we use it the Post a lot.
 Great development experience. you can start coding right away, imports and versioning work very naturally.
 It is a good way to experiment with data and see what it tells you, but it's hard to translate your code into the “real world.”
-It looks a lot like JavaScript but it has a lot of nonstandard stuff mixed in.
+The code you write in Observable looks a lot like JavaScript but it has a lot of nonstandard stuff mixed in.

+Since Observable launched, it has displaced [bl.ocks.org](https://bl.ocks.org/) as the place to share D3 examples.
+Bostock created [a D3 Observable gallery](https://observablehq.com/@d3/gallery) to collect these.
+And if you are curious about how other people implement a certain visualization concept or use a particular D3 feature, Observable's search tool is a great place to start looking.

 #### Scrollytelling